Interested in majoring in dance or theatre at Winthrop University?

 Winthrop University graduates communicate in a manner appropriate to the subject, occasion, and audience.
 They create texts – including but not limited to written, oral, and visual presentations – that convey content effectively.
 Mindful of their voice and the impact of their communication, Winthrop graduates successfully express and exchange ideas.

 The liberal arts-based educational experience at Winthrop has proven its excellent quality in many measurable ways.
 Since 2004 Winthrop has participated in the National Survey of Student Engagement (NSSE), and the results indicate that "Winthrop first-year students and seniors self-reported higher than their peers [nationally] on level of academic challenge, active and collaborative learning, student-faculty interactions, and enriching educational experiences.
 Winthrop students also showed substantial increases in most of these areas from 2004 to 2007."
 Winthrop's NSSE results.
 Winthrop has been recognized as a top-quality liberal arts university by numerous professional surveys, rankings and higher education organizations.
-Get all the facts and figures about Winthrop by reading the university profile (pdf - 244 KB).
+Get all the facts on the About Winthrop webpage.

 (Dr. Stephanie Milling, Winthrop students and state arts dignitaries with Rep. Clyburn